MRtrix3/mrtrix3/docs/reference/commands/mrtransform.rst

 Fibre orientation distribution handling options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-modulate** modulate FODs during reorientation to preserve the apparent fibre density across fibre bundle widths before and after the transformation
+-  **-modulate intensity modulation method** Valid choices are: fod and jac. fod: modulate FODs during reorientation to preserve the apparent fibre density across fibre bundle widths before and after the transformation. jac: modulate the image intensity with the determinant of the Jacobian of the warp of linear transformation to preserve the total intensity before and after the transformation.

 -  **-directions file** directions defining the number and orientation of the apodised point spread functions used in FOD reorientation (Default: 300 directions)

--  **-noreorientation** turn off FOD reorientation.
-Reorientation is on by default if the number of volumes in the 4th dimension corresponds to the number of coefficients in an antipodally symmetric spherical harmonic series (i.e. 6, 15, 28, 45, 66 etc
+-  **-reorient_fod boolean** specify whether to perform FOD reorientation.
+This is required if the number of volumes in the 4th dimension corresponds to the number of coefficients in an antipodally symmetric spherical harmonic series with lmax >= 2 (i.e. 6, 15, 28, 45, 66 volumes.

 DW gradient table import options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^